theo-armour/theo-armour.github.io/snippets/snippets/ageism.md

-—Have you personally felt the sting of ageism inside or outside of a work environment?
+### Have you personally felt the sting of ageism inside or outside of a work environment?
 Please explain.

-* Oh you're that dude!
+* Oh you're that dude! when they see on me in real life after having known me only on the internet
 * Ater being 50 and being disabled, I never considered applying for any job ( bit involved in many failed startups)
 * So conscious of ageism, I know well enough not to put myself in a position where it occurs

-—Do you think San Francisco’s heavy tech presence, with a focus on innovation and newness, leads to a more pronounced ageism in the area?
+### Do you think San Francisco’s heavy tech presence, with a focus on innovation and newness, leads to a more pronounced ageism in the area?

+* Probably yes, makes the elderly feel more out-of-touch than in other cities
+* and this is probably true in any city with a specialty.
+See also example of Los Angeles being the center of media. the huge
+* In Crowd only looks to itself.
+All others are invisible.

-—What would you tell younger people about the aging experience that might sway them from a negative attitude toward aging and older people?
+### What would you tell younger people about the aging experience that might sway them from a negative attitude toward aging and older people?

+* Talk to your future self
+* note that you are likely to be far happier than you are now
+* Visit Assisted living centers
+* Note the great opportunites for elderly oriented websites and apps
+* Write a will, save lots of money
+* Note that most old people suck at getting old.
+Try not to be one of them.
+* played right aging can be a tremendous learning experience

 ## https://en.wikipedia.org/wiki/Ageism